voalmciaf/FR-OOD/README.md

-# Meta-reasoning-Induced-Generalization
+# Fundamental Reasoning Paradigms Induce Out-of-Domain Generalization in Language Models
-This is the source code for "Meta-reasoning Induced Generalization in Language Models via Parameter-Efficient Fine-Tuning"
+This is the source code for "Fundamental Reasoning Paradigms Induce Out-of-Domain Generalization in Language Models"